choria-io/website/docs/content/concepts/large_scale/_index.md

 The kinds of workflows discussed are for tasks like data gathering, remediation, driving patch exercises or providing intel during outages additionally, regular observation of fleet state via [Choria Scout](https://master.choria.io/docs/scout/) can feed into ML models enabling work in the AI Ops space.

-It's been shown that in large enterprises this system can support millions of workflow executions on a monthly basis once integrated into enterprise monitoring and other such systems.
+It's been shown that in large enterprises this system can support millions of workflow executions on a daily basis once integrated into enterprise monitoring and other such systems.

 A number of systems are required to realise such a system, a few are listed here and this document will explore how these are built using Choria technologies: